ElementsProject/lightning/doc/PLUGINS.md

 ### `getchaininfo`

 Called at startup, it's used to check the network `lightningd` is operating on and to get the sync status of the backend.
+Optionally, the plugins can use `last_height` to make sure that the Bitcoin backend is not behind core lightning.

 The plugin must respond to `getchaininfo` with the following fields:
     - `chain` (string), the network name as introduced in bip70